GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

-**Run Speed**: It may run up to 2.5 yards per move.
+**Run Speed**: It may run up to 1.5 yards per move.

+**Swim speed**: It may swim up to 3.5 yards per move, presuming the water isn’t too rough.

-**Flying Speed**: If it is not prone, it may fly up to 11 yards per move.
-If must fly at least 6 yards per round to remain airborne.
-If it is not prone, it may hover.
+**Flying Speed**: If it is not prone, it may fly up to 12 yards per move.
+If must fly at least 5 yards per round to remain airborne.

 **Unarmed Attacks**;

- • Beak: The shishpara may use its beak to bite a foe within 1 foot.
-This is a melee piercing or biting attack.
+ • Bite: The wolkhenar bite a foe within 1 yard.
+This is a melee biting attack.

- • Claws: The shishpara may use a claw to strike a foe within 1 yard.
+ • Claw: The wolkhenar may use a claw to strike a foe within .5 yard if it is not running.
 This is a melee cutting attack.

 -----